TheMarex/ba-thesis/text/4_stabilizer.md

 In the remainder of this chapter we will use the superscript $d$ to denote reference values and the subscript $*$ to denote modified values.
 For this approach four control frames were selected.
-The chest to modify the body posture, the feet to modify the ankle torque, and the pelvis to realize as natural hip position.
+The chest to modify the body posture, the feet to modify the ankle torque and the pelvis to realize as natural hip position.

 ### Reference coordinate system